 Limited edition silkscreen by FRANK ROMERO.... signed and numbered.
-This auction is for a high quality,
+This is a high quality,

 hand-pulled 36-color silkscreen.
 Strong image.
 Depicts the arrest of ice cream vendors in Echo Park

 for failing to show proof of a vendor permit.
-Unframed.
+Framed.
 In excellent condition.

 Measures 30 1/2" x 45 12"

 This biography from the Archives of AskART:

 "Frank Romero was born and raised in Los Angeles.
 He studied art at Otis College of Art and Design and